 I know it’s been a while since I last posted, which is mostly due to living in Arizona (arguably the least-restrictive state in regards to firearms laws, which makes things really boring when it comes to writing about firearms-related legal developments) and not having the time or money to get out and shoot as often as I’d like.
 Hopefully after moving to Switzerland, I’ll have a bit more opportunity to shoot.
 We’ll see.

 Voyager 1 has passed the range of solar wind (subatomic particles streaming out from the sun).
 After examining the data transmitted back, scientists determined that this has been the case since June.

-It’s moving at 60,000 kph, and in just a few more years it’ll cross the threshold to interstellar space and become the first manmade object to make it into enormous emptiness between the stars.
+It’s moving at 60,000 kph, and in just a few more years it’ll cross the threshold to interstellar space ((The heliopause.)) and become the first manmade object to make it into enormous emptiness between the stars.
 “Enormous emptiness” doesn’t come close to conveying how hugely enormous and empty the space between stars is.

 According to the Wikipedia, it’s been 33 years, 3 months, and 9 days since the probe was launched, and it’s been on-mission for 31 years, 11 months, and 10 days.
 That’s pretty incredible, considering the technology of the day.

 Its radioactive power sources have enough fuel left to power the probe (with decreasing functionality as available power decreases) until about 2025.

 Although it’s merely a tiny thing hurtling through space, it pleases me that it’s been operating since before I was born, and will continue its journey — albeit out of power — long after I’m dead.
 I can only hope that at some point in the future, humanity will venture to the stars.
 I hope that when that happens, they leave Voyager to coast though the inky blackness of space as a testament to the vision of those who sent it.

 I’ve been submitting graduate school applications like crazy, and have submitted several.